iamyb/DAIN_ESRGAN_DeOldify/README.md

 # DAIN_ESRGAN_DeOldify

-The purpose of this project is to integrate [DAIN](https://github.com/baowenbo/DAIN), [ESRGAN](https://github.com/xinntao/ESRGAN) and [DEOLDIFY](https://github.com/jantic/DeOldify) into an assembly line which can support video frame interplation/super resolution/colorization in a single runtime environment.
-Thanks for the great work of those open source repos.
+The purpose of this project is to build a video processing pipeline for video frame interplation, super resolution and colorization, based on open source project [DAIN](https://github.com/baowenbo/DAIN), [ESRGAN](https://github.com/xinntao/ESRGAN) and [DEOLDIFY](https://github.com/jantic/DeOldify) and their pre-trained models.
+Thanks for the great work of those repos.
+It uses docker to setup runtime environment and requires GPU support by default.

 # How to use
 Clone the repo and it's dependecies.